Local NewsCrime

 Going into Wednesday's proceedings, there were questions about whether the testimony of Fiore's daughter, Sheena Siegel, would be allowed after she possibly perjured herself.

 Siegel was called as a witness for the defense and spent several days testifying.
-On Tuesday, prosecutors were about five minutes into their cross-examination and were asking Siegel about checks that had been written from accounts belonging to Fiore's political action committee to Siegel.
+On Tuesday, prosecutors were asking Siegel about checks that had been written to her from accounts belonging to Fiore's political action committee, Future for Nevadans.

 WATCH: 'Are you admitting to a federal crime?'
 Daughter's testimony adds new wrinkle to Michele Fiore trial